RhetTbull/locationator/README.md

 ## Usage

 Locationator server is a very simple HTTP server for handling local requests.
-It supports two endpoints, `GET /` and `GET /reverse_geocode`.
+It supports three endpoints, `GET /`, `GET /reverse_geocode`, and `GET /current_location`.

 >*Please note*, this server is for local use and NOT intended to be exposed to the internet.
 The server does not support any authentication or authorization and is intended to be used on a local machine only.